Molecular organization of eukaryotic chromosome

 The tail of Histones H2A, H3 and H4 are more specifically involved in the formation of 30nm fiber.
 Interestingly, the negatively charged histone fold domains of histone H2A interact with the positively charged amino terminus tail of adjacent nucleosomes histone H4.

 The nucleosome and 30nm fiber results in the compaction of DNA by 40 folds.
 Still, this level of packaging is not sufficient to fit DNA into a nucleus.
-Another group of protein help in further packaging.
+Another group of protein help in the further packaging of DNA.
 These proteins are the scaffold protein.
 The scaffold protein helps in looping of 30nm fiber further and forms the Nuclear scaffold.

 Finally, the loop creates chromatid (not chromatin).
 The chromatid is now attached with one centromere and becomes a chromosome.
 Each chromosome has two sister chromatids.